8 Things to do in Ankara, Turkey

 Stunning, glorious, powerful, seductive, magnificent, brilliant.

-See more photos and video – Marvel at Kocatepe Mosque in Ankara
+Related – Marvel at Kocatepe Mosque in Ankara

 6. Panoramic views from Atakule Tower